tomcatmanager/tomcatmanager/docs/index.rst

    >>> r.status_message
    'No context exists named /someapp'

-The following capabilites are supported from :doc:`interactive`, the :doc:`commandline`, and from :doc:`python <api/index>`:
+The following capabilites are supported from :doc:`interactive use <interactive/tomcatmanager>`, the :doc:`commandline`, and from :doc:`python <api/index>`:

    - **deploy** - deploy a war file containing a tomcat application in the tomcat server